MahjongPantheon/pantheon/README.md

 - 4003 for **Tyr** mobile interface (http://localhost:4003/)
 - 4004 for **Frey** user management backend (http://localhost:4004/)
 - 4007 for **Forseti** management interface (http://localhost:4007/)
-- 5532 for PostgreSQL connections - use pgAdmin3/4 or any other client to access your databases.
+- 5532 for PostgreSQL connections - if you want to use external pgAdmin3/4 or any other client to access your databases.
+- 5632 for pgAdmin4 container (http://localhost:5632/), which is run for convenience.
+You will need to setup initial connections using following credentials:
+  - PgAdmin login: `dev@riichimahjong.org`
+  - Password: `password`
+  - Mimir database host: `db`
+  - Mimir database port: `5532`
+  - Mimir database user: `mimir`
+  - Mimir database password: `pgpass`
+  - Frey database host: `db`
+  - Frey database port: `5532`
+  - Frey database user: `frey`
+  - Frey database password: `pgpass`

 **Mimir** and **Frey** use [twirp](https://github.com/twitchtv/twirp) interface to communicate with other services.
 See protocol description files in `Common` folder.